KenSciResearch/fairMLHealth/README.md

         - Tools for detailed analysis across multiple indicators (e.g. when location of bias is undetermined)
     - **Report**:
         - Tools stylized for inclusion in publications and analytical reports
-        - Tools for monitoring and reporting on operationalized models
+        - Tools reporting on operationalized models
     - **Statistical Utilities**:
         - Generalized tools that can be used in bias analysis as well as in other applications